 Congress is Running Out of Time to End Doping in American Horseracing

-Tomorrow Marks the Running of the 152nd Belmont StakesELKMONT, NEW YORK, USA, June 19, 2020 /EINPresswire.com/ -- By Marty Irby
+Today Marks the Running of the 152nd Belmont StakesELMONT, NEW YORK, USA, June 20, 2020 /EINPresswire.com/ -- By Marty Irby

 In 1900, New York City broke ground on America’s first subway, an innovation that came at the dusk of the Gilded Age and the dawn of a new century.
 Two decades before automobiles became a must-have, New York’s subway system provided speed, reliability, and more reliable transportation for laborers, businessmen, politicians, and families.
 It also provided some relief for countless American horses who did the slogging work of transporting people and goods locally and even on long-distance travel.

-Development of the subway project was a revolutionary feat and financed by the Interborough Rapid Transit Co. under the leadership of August Belmont, II, an avid horseman and the very first president of The Jockey Club — the Thoroughbred breed registry founded in 1894.
+Development of the subway project was a revolutionary feat and financed by the Interborough Rapid Transit Co. under the leadership of August Belmont, II, an avid horseman and one of the founders of The Jockey Club — the Thoroughbred breed registry founded in 1894.
 According to Belmont’s obituary in Time Magazine, he “is credited with having saved thoroughbred racing when it was at its lowest ebb in the East, after the repeal of the racing law in New York State.”

 In fact, over the past year, we’ve seen more than 500 horses die at American racetracks, and the body count climbs every day, more than 20 have died at Belmont Park this year.
 Our tracks are turning into crash sites.
 Unscrupulous trainers that drug horses are not only putting animals and jockeys at risk of life and limb, but also, they are rigging the system and making a mockery of anyone who bets based on their knowledge of the athletes involved.
 The betting public will no longer tolerate the racing industry’s drug addiction, and it’s time for an intervention.